 Open source licenses generally

-Open source licenses are a straight-forward intelectual property license with one unique feature: they’re standardized.
+Open source licenses are a straight-forward intellectual property license with one unique feature: they’re standardized.
 The software industry has adopted approximately fifteen mainstream and three primary licenses.
 While the wording and specific terms vary, most licenses have the following common clauses:

 An explicit grant to use, copy, modify, redistribute, sublicense, or sell the software.